-Mental, emotional, social and physical wellbeing, planning for choices and changes, PE, activity and sport, food and health, substance misuse and relationships, sexual health and parenthood.
+Mental, emotional, social and physical wellbeing, planning for choices and changes, PE, activity and sport, food and health, substance misuse and our new RSHP programme for teaching the core curriculum around relationships, sexual health and parenthood.
+We would strongly advocate parents taking the time to examine this resource in light of up and coming topics which will be covered across P1-P7.
+You can access this resource at https://rshp.scot